 We are fortunate to have a vast array of businesses operating within the City limits.
 Although the full extensive list of requirements for every business type is not highlighted, here are some pretty basic steps and good to know points to help get your business up and running.
 For a complete list of steps, please contact a Business Tax Specialist at 912-651-6445.
 You should also visit the websites of the agencies that are listed below.

-Step 1: Once you have identified your business location, please contact the Zoning Division of the Development Services Department to ensure that your location is properly zoned for your business type.
-You will need to complete the following Zoning Approval form and include it with your business tax application.
+Step 1: Once you have identified your business location, please contact the Business Approval Coordinator in the Development Services Department to ensure that your location is properly zoned for your business type.
+You will need to complete a Business Approval Application and submit it directly to the Business Approval Coordinator.
+You will be notified once the location of your business has been approved.

 Step 2: If you will be selling any goods, you will need a Georgia State Tax ID number.
 You may obtain one from the Georgia Department of Revenue.